MicahElliott/flowrist/README.md

 could stay on left. `w` is the other unfortunate victim.
 Outside of Emacs, I use triple-click more often now instead of `Ctrl-a`.
 And I QMK-mapped `jr` combo to be `Ctrl-w`.
 And `bf` to be `Ctrl-Tab`.
 On the bright side, you now have `Ctrl-l` on the left.
+And it does help to have a `Ctrl` on the right hand too.
+You can probably re-bind some alternate on left-hand to handle the missing shortcuts.

 ## What's really wrong with Colemak?

 ...and is it really worth switching?
-I have to answer this to justify it for myself.
-If you have the time to switch again, I do think it's worth it.
-Here are the shortcomings I see with Colemak:
+If you have the time and energy to switch again, I do think it's worth it.
+Here are the major shortcomings I see with
+Colemak:

 - **Redirects are a killer.** The poster child is `you`.
-After a few years, you can get fast at it, but my experience was that it will always be error-prone.
+After a lot of practice, you can get fast at it, but my experience was that it will always be error-prone.
 It's especially bad to have redirects involving _ring_ and _pinky_.
 At 10.1% total and 1.47% "bad", it's really hard to not feel crippled by them (`you` is half of those bad ones btw).
-Flowrist gets them down to 4.2% and 0.12% respectively.
+Flowrist gets them down to 4.2% total and 0.12% bad.

 - **`m` on center-right-column causes LSBs.** `m` alone is a 1.5% LSB (and also 2% of redirects).
 It definitely doesn't belong anywhere near there.
 And as soon as you move it to left-hand, lots of other moves cascade.
 Flowrist takes LSBs down to 0.2% if you discount `y` with magic.

-- **Not a real vowel hand.** `a` on right causes 2.2% more redirects and plainly makes the design chaotic (even if it was good for rolls).
+- **Not a real vowel hand.** `a` on left causes 2.2% more redirects and plainly makes the design chaotic (even if it was good for rolls).
 It also accounts for the other half of the bad ones.